yakivmospan/android-snippets/articles/Volley Request Manager.md

 ```
 ###Background

-Volley deliver Request result into Callbacks that are handled in UI thread, this is not good especially when you need to parse and/or save Request result(more about this you can find [here][6]).
+Volley deliver result from Requests into Callbacks that are handled in UI thread(more about this you can find [here][6]), this is not good especially when you need to parse and/or save Request result.

+So I've added default Queue that always handle result in background thread.
+But then I've meet another problem - updating UI after background process.
+To do this we need to trigger `runOnUiThread()` on every callback

   [1]: https://developers.google.com/events/io/sessions/325304728